The Sennin Foundation Center for Japanese Cultural Arts

 You can find out more about the Sennin Foundation Center by visiting www.senninfoundation.com.
 The dojo also has an interesting blog, which can be found at http://senninfoundation.blogspot.com/.

-About the Author: A San Francisco Bay Area native, Kevin Heard Sensei has been studying Japanese cultural arts for over twenty years.
+About the Author: A San Francisco Bay Area native, Kevin Heard Sensei has been studying Japanese cultural arts for over twenty five years.
 He holds teaching licenses in Shin-shin-toitsu-do, a form of Japanese yoga, as well as related healing arts.
 He also holds the rank of menkyo chudan (a traditional teaching license roughly equivalent to fourth through sixth dan in modern ranking systems) in Saigo Ryu martial arts.